-Join Uli Staiger for an in-depth discussion in this video Painting clouds with the Mixer Brush, part of Photoshop Artist in Action: Uli Staiger's Powered by Nature.
+Join Uli Staiger for an in-depth discussion in this video Painting clouds with the Mixer Brush, part of Digital Painting in Photoshop: Powered by Nature.

 What we need for the landscape is one final layer and in this layer I want to paint in the clouds.
 The clouds not on the sky, not on top of the image but the clouds inside that very wide valley so what we are going to do is, we create a new layer and I call that layer clouds.
 And before Photoshop CS5 it was usually like this.
 It just took a layer, white color and started to paint.